 Henderson County is located in North Carolina’s western mountain region.
 But the area is characterized by an extensive plateau along the French Broad and Mills River valleys.
 The terrain and climate have historically been a haven for apples, the traditional agricultural crop in the county.
 The tradition of honoring the local apple industry persists through the county’s annual Apple Festival.
 The festival is held each year Labor Day weekend and culminates in the “King Apple Parade” attended by thousands of spectators.

 Henderson County currently has five incorporated towns/cities: Flat Rock, Fletcher, Hendersonville, Laurel Park, and Mills River.
 Of these, only Hendersonville, the county seat, possesses the typical characteristics of a dense urban center with a significant population.

 Flat Rock is sometimes called “The Little Charleston of the Mountains.”
-The area was a 19th century oasis frequented by affluent plantation owners from the South Carolina Lowcountry.
+The area was a 19th century oasis frequented by affluent land owners from the South Carolina Lowcountry.
 Today, Flat Rock remains as charming as ever, with art studios and unique specialty shops.
 The Carl Sandburg Home and Flat Rock Playhouse continue to attract culturally minded individuals.
 The entire district is on the National Register of Historic Places.

 The town of Mills River is located in western Henderson County near Etowah and Fletcher.
-Dating back to the late 18th century, many of the town’s current residents are direct descendants of the original landowners.
-Now home to about 6,000 people, Mills River is the third largest town in the county.
+Dating back to the late 18th century, many of the town’s current residents are direct descendants of original landowners.
+Now home to about 7,500 people, Mills River is the third largest town in the county.
 Locals enjoy the Mills River Recreational Area, a popular destination for hikers, fishermen, and mountain bikers.